kivy/kivy/CONTRIBUTING.md

 ## Code of Conduct

-In the interest of fostering an open and welcoming community, we as contributors and maintainers need to ensure participation in our project and our sister projects is a harassment-free and positive experience for everyone.
+We have adopted a Code of Conduct in the interest of fostering an open and welcoming community.
+See our [Code of Conduct](CODE_OF_CONDUCT.md) for the details.
-It is vital that all interaction is conducted in a manner conveying respect, open-mindedness and gratitude.

-We have adopted V2.1 of the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code-of-conduct/).
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to any of our [core developers](https://kivy.org/about.html) via [Discord](https://chat.kivy.org).
-(You might like to check which have been recently active on Discord to get a faster response.)

 ## Reporting an Issue